mike99mac/zvm-tools/README.md

 Here is an example of using it: ... forthcoming ....

 <h3 id="grep-exec">GREP EXEC</h3>
 The ``GREP EXEC`` searches for patterns in files.

 Here is the help:
 ```
 grep -h
 Name:  GREP EXEC - search files for text patterns
-Usage: GREP 'pattern' fn ft [fm] [(flags)]
+Usage: GREP [lnx-flags] 'pattern' FN FT [FM] [(flags)]
-WHERE: pattern is a single quote delimited search string
+Where: pattern is a single quote delimited search string
-       fn ft is the file name and type to search
+       FN FT is the file name and type to search
-       fm is the file mode (default A)
+       FM is the file mode (default A)
-Where: flags can be:
+Where: zvm (FLAGS or Linux -flags can be one or more of:
-         D: show debug messages
+         d: show debug messages
-         I: ignore case
+         i: ignore case
-         N: show line numbers
+         n: show line numbers
-         T: turn trace on
+         t: turn trace on
-         V: inverse - show non-matches
+         v: inverse - show non-matches
+Note : lnx-flags must be preceded with '-'

 Special characters:
    .  - Matches one character
    .* - Matches one or more characters
    ^  - Matches start of line
    $  - Matches end of line
 ```

 Examples follow using two small files: